 The heap size is a parameter associated with the Java runtime environment.
 Certain portions of the VoltDB server software use the Java heap.
 In particular, the part of the server that receives and responds to stored procedure requests uses the Java heap.

 Depending upon how many transactions your application executes a second, you may need additional heap space.
 The higher the throughput, the larger the maximum heap needed to avoid running out of memory.

 In general, a maximum heap size of two gigabytes (2048) is recommended.
-For production use, a more accurate measurement of the needed heap size can be calculated from the size of the catalog (number of tables), number of sites per host, and what durability and availability features are in use.
+For production use, a more accurate measurement of the needed heap size can be calculated from the size of the schema (number of tables), number of sites per host, and what durability and availability features are in use.
 See the VoltDB Planning Guide for details.

 It is important to remember that the heap size is not directly related to data storage capacity.
 Increasing the maximum heap size does not provide additional data storage space.
 In fact, quite the opposite.
 Needlessly increasing the maximum heap size reduces the amount of memory available for storage.